 Roulette Basics

-To understand how call bets work, we first need to familiarize ourselves with the layout of the table as well as a few basics on how to bet on roulette.
+To understand how call bets work, you need to know a bit about the layout of the table and the basics of how to bet on roulette.

 Table Layout